da1nerd/crgundb/PROTOCOL.md

-# Network Protocal For GunDB
+# Network Protocol For GunDB

 If you want an overview of what GunDB is, you're in the wrong place.
 This is hopefully a detailed specification of the communication protocol employed by GunDB.